tomarcher101/archa-townhall-be/README.md

 4. Activate the virtualenv `source venv/bin/activate`.
 5. Install the project dependencies `pip install -r requirements.txt`.
 6. Run the database migrations `python townhallproject/manage.py migrate`.
+7. Add the address you are running the FE to `CORS_ORIGIN_WHITELIST` in `settings.py`.
-7. Run the Django server `python townhallproject/manage.py runserver`.
+8. Run the Django server `python townhallproject/manage.py runserver`.